Space-time reduced basis methods for parametrized unsteady Stokes equations: Space--time reduced basis methods for parametrized unsteady incompressible Stokes equations

 \subsection{Well-posedness of the ST--RB method}

 In Subsection \ref{subs: well posedness of the FOM}, we highlighted that Problem \ref{pb:weak_form_stokes_2} features a (twofold) saddle point structure and, as a consequence, it is associated with stability issues, related to the discretization of the spaces of the primal (velocity) and dual (pressure and Lagrange multipliers) fields.
 Assuming Problem \ref{pb:weak_form_stokes_2} to be well--posed in the continuous setting, well--posedness in the discrete framework can be retained by satisfying the two \emph{inf--sup} conditions in Eqs.\eqref{eq: discrete_inf--sup FOM 2a}-\eqref{eq: discrete_inf--sup FOM 2b}.
 See Subsection \ref{subs: well posedness of the FOM} for details.
 However, even if a stable discretization is considered for the FOM, there is no guarantee for the \emph{inf--sup} conditions to hold also for the reduced system (see e.g. \cite{deparis2008reduced,deparis2009reduced,negri2015reduced,rozza2013reduced}).
-The literature presents several possibilities to deal with the loss of stability of saddle point problems in the context of model order reduction.
+The literature presents several possibilities to deal with the loss of stability of saddle point problems in the context of model order reduction in space.
 In this work, we considered two of them, namely the supremizers enrichment \cite{rozza2005optimization, ballarin2015supremizer, dalsanto2019hyper} and the employment of least--squares Petrov--Galerkin reduced basis (LS--PG--RB) approaches for residual minimization \cite{dalsanto2019algebraic, carlberg2017galerkin}.
-These two strategies lead to the development of the ST--GRB and ST--PGRB methods for unsteady parametrized incompressible Stokes equations, respectively.
+In the framework of space--time model order reduction, these two strategies lead to the development of the ST--GRB and ST--PGRB methods for unsteady parametrized incompressible Stokes equations, respectively.